-The new MyRide Oak Ridge Senior Transportation Program is hosting a Volunteer Driver Information and Training Session from 9 a.m. until noon on Friday, June 28, 2019, at the Oak Ridge Senior Center.
+The new MyRide Oak Ridge Senior Transportation Program is hosting its next Volunteer Driver Information and Training Session from noon until 3 p.m. on Thursday, September 12, 2019, at the Oak Ridge Senior Center.

 MyRide Oak Ridge began with a soft launch in the spring and provided its first ride on April 12.
 Through the program, volunteers will use their personal vehicles to transport seniors to doctor appointments, grocery stores, pharmacies, and other essential destinations.